A Borrowed Land

 Early encounters and initial contacts involved primarily Native Americans and Spaniards in the first half of the sixteenth century following the expeditions of Columbus and others to the large region of the Gulf of Mexico.
 More sustained interaction began with the arrival of the French to the region and the establishment of a French post on Biloxi Bay at the end of the seventeenth century.
 Such exchanges continued through the eighteenth century with the British, and then again the Spanish until the creation of the territory of Mississippi in 1798 and then two states, Mississippi in 1817 and Alabama in 1819.
 Though readers may know the bare bones of this history, the dates, and names, this is the first book to reveal the complexity of the story in full, to dig deep into a varied and complicated tale.

 "This volume in the Heritage of Mississippi Series on the peoples of Mississippi in the colonial era before American control fills a significant gap in our understandings of Mississippi’s past.
 Using detailed analysis of a wide range of individual historical actors and centering them within the local and international events that shaped their world, this book provides an excellent introduction to the personalities and events of this era of Mississippi’s history.
 Readers will find the writing fast paced, detailed, and well-constructed, while the rich sources used by the authors offer a map into additional research and information.
-Overall, this is an excellent resource for learning about colonial Mississippi."- Greg O'Brien, head of the Department of History at the University of North Carolina at Greensboro, coeditor of The Native South, editor of Pre-removal Choctaw History, and author of Choctaws in a Revolutionary Age, 1750–1830
+Overall, this is an excellent resource for learning about colonial Mississippi."- Greg O'Brien, coeditor of The Native South: New Histories and Enduring Legacies, editor of Pre-removal Choctaw History: Exploring New Paths, and author of Choctaws in a Revolutionary Age, 1750–1830

 "Colonial Mississippi: A Borrowed Land is a gem of a book.
 Christian Pinnen and Charles Weeks present a fulsome, deep, broad, yet nuanced synthesis of the colonial history of the state of Mississippi.
-Pinnen and Weeks follow a full cast of players—Natives, Spaniards, English, French, and Africans—through 250 years of shifting power dynamics, environmental contingencies, and political fortunes and misfortunes, as well as the changing social and cultural worlds that constituted the long Mississippi, and American, colonial experience."- Robbie Ethridge, professor of anthropology at the University of Mississippi
+Pinnen and Weeks follow a full cast of players—Natives, Spaniards, English, French, and Africans—through 250 years of shifting power dynamics, environmental contingencies, and political fortunes and misfortunes, as well as the changing social and cultural worlds that constituted the long Mississippi, and American, colonial experience."- Robbie Ethridge, coeditor of The Transformation of the Southeastern Indians, 1540-1760, among many other works